 - Any cases with child protective service agencies

 Judges look at many factors when determining both visitation and custody matters and will make their decision based on the circumstances of the case and the evidence presented to the court.

 With our experienced Los Angeles child custody lawyer by your side, we will review the facts of the case, and your legal right to be involved in your child’s life and petition the court for the best outcome available for your unique circumstances.

 Contact Our Los Angeles Child Custody Attorneys at the Land Legal Group Today

-If you are a father who wants to be more involved with your child’s upbringing and would like to pursue your rights, contact our Los Angeles family law attorneys at the Land Legal Group to discuss the details of your concerns today during a free consultation by calling (310)552-3500.
+If you are a father who wants to be more involved with your child’s upbringing and would like to pursue your rights, contact our Los Angeles family law attorneys at the Land Legal Group to discuss the details of your concerns today during a consultation by calling (310)552-3500.